vana-com/vana-smart-contracts/README.md

     - `dataRegistryAddress`: The address of the data registry contract
     - `teePoolAddress`: The address of the TEE pool contract
     - `name`: The name of the data liquidity pool
-    - `masterKey`: The master key for the pool
+    - `pubicKey`: The pubic key for the pool
     - `proofInstruction`: The instruction for generating proofs
     - `fileRewardFactor`: The factor used to calculate file rewards